subhankardas/go-microservices/restaurant-service/README.md

 # Restaurant Service - Go Microservice using Gin Framework + GORM

-This is simple Go based microservice with *RESTful CRUD APIs* implementation using the Gin framework for handling HTTP request and GORM library as the ORM tool for CRUD operations on the data.
-This project uses controller > service > data layer architecture.
+This is a simple Go-based microservice with *RESTful CRUD APIs* implementation using the Gin framework for handling HTTP requests and the GORM library as the ORM tool for CRUD operations on the data.
+This project uses controller > service > data access layer architecture.

 ## Prerequisites